annenkov/concert-testing-examples/README.md

 Example usage of [ConCert](https://github.com/AU-COBRA/ConCert/)'s property-based testing framework, on various smart contracts.

 The [examples](/examples) folder contains tests of different smart contracts.
 Each example consists of a `*Gen.v` file, containing the test data generator function for the given contract.
-The `*.Spec` file contains the QuickChick properties to test.
+The `*Spec.v` files contain the QuickChick properties to test.
 The tests are executed in `RunTests.v`.

 ## Requirements & Building

+### Using `opam`

-Requires Coq 8.11.2 to compile.
+The development requires the Coq proof assistant version 8.11.2 to compile.
 The easiest way to install Coq and the dependencies is through opam.
+`opam` opam is a package manager for OCaml; read the installation instructions [here](https://opam.ocaml.org/doc/Install.html).
-Read [here](https://coq.inria.fr/opam-using.html) about how to install and manage several versions of Coq.
+Read [here](https://coq.inria.fr/opam-using.html) about how to install and manage several versions of Coq (only if there is an existing Coq installation incompatible with ConCert).

-If it's a fresh installation (or to a newly created switch/root), the following lines should be sufficient.
+If it's a fresh installation (or to a newly created switch/root), the following lines should be sufficient (run `opam init` first, if it is a fresh `opam` installation).

 ```
 opam repo add coq-released https://coq.inria.fr/opam/released